artpersonnft/SecEdgarArchiverThing/README.md

     -Crawling: A more daring approach, akin to sending out spectral scouts to gather every scroll related to the CIK numbers listed.

 3. View-Files - The Inventory Check
 -Description: Before you can use your scrolls, you must ensure they are not corrupted or cursed.
 This function performs an inventory check on your downloaded SEC filings, ensuring they are ready for use, much like a mage checking their spell components.
+Displays all downloaded CIK's as converted company names, and allows for viewing of filings.

 4. Parse-Files - The Arcane Analysis
 -Description: Here, you delve into the essence of the scrolls.
 This function deciphers the arcane symbols and texts within the SEC filings, extracting meaningful information.
-It's your moment to understand the ancient knowledge, converting raw data into insights.
+It's your moment to understand the ancient knowledge, converting raw data into insights. (searches company filings for a keyword). much faster than view-files.

 69. AllYourBaseAreBelongToUs - The Forbidden Spell
 -Description: This is akin to casting a spell so powerful it summons an entire army or, more fittingly, commands all units to attack.
 This function, if unleashed, would initiate a process to download EVERY SEC filing, filling your digital realm (hard drive) with data, much like how a Night Elf might call upon all forest creatures to defend their homeland, overwhelming the enemy with sheer numbers.